 As Sondheim’s lyrics have entered the American language – from “Everything’s Coming Up Roses” to “The Ladies Who Lunch” – so his music liberated Broadway from traditional songwriting conventions.
 It is impossible to find a new musical of artistic ambition today that hasn’t been influenced by his breakthroughs in remaking the rules that once governed the traditional Broadway musical.

 Sondheim learned those rules from a master, Oscar Hammerstein II, a family friend who started mentoring him when he was in his teens.
 Sondheim’s first Broadway job was as a gofer on Allegro (1947), an experimental work that Rodgers and Hammerstein wrote between Carousel and South Pacific.
 Though Allegro was a Broadway failure, its impact on Sondheim’s iconoclastic vision for the theater was large.

-Mr. Sondheim serves on the Board of the Dramatists Guild, the organization of American playwrights, composers and lyricists, of which he was President from 1973 to 1981.
+Mr. Sondheim serves on the Council of the Dramatists Guild, the national organization of playwrights, composers and lyricists, and served as its President from 1973 to 1981.